Deadline (Marvel Comics)

 Deadline is a four-issue mini-series that was printed by Marvel Comics in 2002, chronicling the first appearance of Kat Farrell as a newspaper reporter in New York City, stumbling onto a murder case.
 Kat works at the Daily Bugle, and dealt with major Bugle employees Betty Brant, Ben Urich, Robbie Robertson and J. Jonah Jameson.
 The series was written by Bill Rosemann, with art by Guy Davis.

-A precursor to The Pulse (a series which also featured Kat as a character), the story focuses on a journalist whose career is centered on super powered beings (much to Kat's chagrin).
+A precursor to The Pulse (a series which also featured Kat as a character), the story focuses on a journalist whose career is centered on superpowered beings (much to Kat's chagrin).

 Issue 1

-A reporter at the Bugle named Katherine Farrell covering "Capes"as she comes to call all superpowers individuals hates interviewing super-heroes and wants to move to covering the crime dept. Betty Brant another worker at the daily bugle tips her off about a position opening up.
-Betty Brant another worker at the daily bugle tips her off about a position opening up.
+A reporter at the Bugle named Katherine Farrell covering "Capes"as she comes to call all superpowers individuals hates interviewing super-heroes and wants to move to covering the crime dept. Betty Brant, another worker at the daily bugle, tips her off about a position opening up.
 She has one week to show them she can land a big story.
-She investigates a man referred to as Judge "No Hart" who our a suspect in the murdering of several costumed criminals and his own wife.
+She investigates a man referred to as Judge "No Hart", a suspect in the murdering of several costumed criminals and his own wife.
 Her investigation shows that Michael Hart was a former defense attorney specializing in capes and was good in acquitting capes.
 Later, he was appointed judge and during his tenure, he became known for convicting capes.
 Later, in his home, his wife was found dead and Michael Hart cannot be found.
 During the investigation Farrell follows a villain trying to get some type of lead for her case.
 Unfortunately, in an alley, the villain had noticed her and was waiting for her, before any serious harm was done, the Judge appeared and sucked the life out of the assailant, saving Farrell.